-Our good friends at Renault UK´s press office have sent us a reminder that the Renault 16 is fifty years old this year.
+Our good friends at Renault UK’s press office have sent us a reminder that the Renault 16 is fifty years old this year.

 And another group resolutely insisted on using the classic format of four doors and rear drive, insisting that only this formula was acceptable for a “proper” car.
 Thus what had previously been a class distinction based on engine sizes and degrees of quality of fit and finish was further deepened by the decision of some to follow Renault and opt for hatchbacks along with front drive.

-hatchbacks became mandatory in the medium and small class of cars and the prestige manufacturers repeated they´d never touch them.
+Some prestige manufacturers even made tentative moves down this path (the Rover SD1) and there was the short lived BMW 2002 Touring.
+By and to some degree large, hatchbacks became mandatory in the medium and small class of cars and the prestige manufacturers repeated they’d never touch them.
 Jaguar steered clear as did Audi, BMW and Mercedes.
-In the US, Cadillac and Buick also resisted the urge though at the flimsier end of the scale there was a Buick hatchback, the smallish Skyhawk which resembles an Opel Manta (which itself wasn´t a hatchback at that stage).
+In the US, Cadillac and Buick also resisted the urge though at the flimsier end of the scale there was a Buick hatchback, the smallish Skyhawk which resembles an Opel Manta (which itself wasn’t a hatchback at that stage).

 Attacking primarily as saloons, the prestige makers have winnowed down the middle-class, middle-size volume saloon and have embarked upon a pincer movement by copying the concept they rejected in the 60s: Audi, BMW and Mercedes all offer a front-drive, five door lower medium sized car.
-Renault in contrast doesn´t seem to be so visible in the class it created.
-The Laguna is an old stager; their large car is made in cooperation with Samsung and I am sure I see more 90s Megane´s and 19s around where I live than the more recent models.
+Renault in contrast doesn’t seem to be so visible in the class it created.
+The Laguna is an old stager; their large car is made in cooperation with Samsung and I am sure I see more 90s Megane’s and 19s around where I live than the more recent models.

-I´ll turn directly to the Renault 16 itself to note that it´s still a thing of demonstrable beauty.
+I´ll turn directly to the Renault 16 itself to note that it’s still a thing of demonstrable beauty.
 The razor-edge creases that run over the cant rails and down the sides at the rear are superb details.
 I like the way the rear window is recessed with a hollow chamfer running around it.
 The grille is distinctive without being a copy of some trad bourge-mobile.
 The 16 has a superb package: all that space in that comparatively small body shows how front-drive and five doors really do offer a host of advantages.
-I´ve not driven one but those I have seen cantering around seem to have a lovely gait.
+I’ve not driven one but those I have seen cantering around seem to have a lovely gait.